daniellimws/daniellimws.github.io/_ctfs/defcon-quals-19/gloryhost/index.md

 ### Exploit code
 Once understood how Spectre works, implementing the exploit is rather simple.
 This code is adapted from Appendix C of the paper.

+There is a guide [here](https://github.com/CraneStation/wasmtime/blob/master/docs/WASI-tutorial.md) on how to set things up for compiling the exploit.

 ```rs
 extern "C" {
     fn get_data_size() -> u64;